IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 Database Settings
 -----------------

-These settings are stored in the ``setting`` table but can be read and modified via the "admin" endpoint of the :doc:`/api/native-api` for easy scripting.
+These settings are stored in the ``setting`` database table but can be read and modified via the "admin" endpoint of the :doc:`/api/native-api` for easy scripting.

 The most commonly used configuration options are listed first.

+The pattern you will observe in curl examples below is that an HTTP ``PUT`` is used to add or modify a setting.
+If you go an HTTP ``GET`` (the default when using curl) the output will contain the value of the setting, if it has been set.
+You can also do a ``GET`` of all settings with ``curl http://localhost:8080/api/admin/settings`` which you may want to pretty-print by piping the output through a tool such as jq by appending ``| jq .``.
+If you want to remove a setting, use an HTTP ``DELETE`` such as ``curl -X DELETE http://localhost:8080/api/admin/settings/:GuidesBaseUrl`` .

 :BlockedApiPolicy
 +++++++++++++++++